MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/resizabletextarea.md

 Text areas give people a way to enter and edit text.
 They're used in forms, modal dialogs, tables, and other surfaces where text input is required.

-This component allows the user to resize the text area for convenienience.
+This component allows the user to resize the text area for convenience.

 [View component in the Creator Kit GitHub repository](https://github.com/microsoft/powercat-creator-kit/tree/main/CreatorKitCore/SolutionPackage/Controls/cat_PowerCAT.ResizableTextarea)

 ## Limitations

-This PCF component can only be used in Canvas apps, Custom Pages and Model driven apps.
+This PCF component can only be used in canvas apps, custom pages and model-driven apps.

 ## Key properties